Table of contents

 Requirements on Booking

-A booking consists of a selected offer and optionally reservations or optional ancillaries.
+A booking consists of one or more selected offers and optionally reservations or optional ancillaries.

 It must be possible to search for bookings:

 A booking has a purchaser which has booked the booking.
-The booking can but most not be a passenger.
+The purchaser may, but does not have to be a passenger.

 Requirements on Products